DanLos44/terraform-api/README.md

 2)Install docker on both agents
 - you can visit this site for more info: https://docs.docker.com/engine/install/ubuntu/

-3)Install terraform on both ag-ents
+3)Install terraform on both agents

 ```
 - sudo apt-get update && sudo apt-get install -y gnupg software-properties-common